Pelvic pain – causes, symptoms and support for the pelvic joint

 Common causes & risk factors

 All pregnant women can be affected regardless of their fitness level.
 The pain can vary over time and is often worsened by strenuous activities.
-Common triggers include walking up stairs, lifting heavy objects, standing or walking for long periods of time.
+Common triggers include walking up stairs, lifting heavy objects, and standing or walking for long periods of time.
 The pain is often located in the lower back, hips or pubic bone and can worsen as the pregnancy progresses.

-• Aching or shooting pain in the lower back, hips, or above the pubic bone
+- Aching or shooting pain in the lower back, hips, or above the pubic bone

-• Difficulty walking longer distances
+- Difficulty walking longer distances

-• Stiffness and pain when climbing stairs
+- Stiffness and pain when climbing stairs

-• Limited mobility in more severe problems
+- Limited mobility in more severe problems

 When should you seek medical attention?